How is Evidence used in the Programme?

 The way in which assessment is used in the programme follows the suggestions made in the Report of the National Reading Panel (2001), and in particular Chapter Three which focuses on the issue of fluency.
 Briefly, the National Reading Panel suggests that a number of informal procedures can be used in the classroom to assess fluency.
 These include informal reading inventories, miscue analysis, pausing indices, running records, and reading speed calculations.
 All these informal assessment procedures require oral reading of text.

-In our programme, we use an evaluation questionnaire to provide a number of indicators of reading fluency.
+As part of the diagnostic assessement process, we use an evaluation questionnaire to provide a number of indicators of reading fluency.
 This is then followed by more formal testing.

 How are our Evaluation Questionnaires Constructed?